Updated June 29, 2023

-If your garage is an old eyesore, then tear it down and start fresh!
+If your garage is an old eyesore, it may be time to tear it down and start fresh.

-Garage demolition is not as complicated or as expensive as you probably think, and a professional can typically have the garage torn down and hauled away in a single day.
+Garage demolition is not as complicated or as expensive as you probably think, and a professional can typically have the garage torn down and hauled away in a matter of hours.

 Oftentimes, the contractor who can tear down the garage can also build a new garage for you or suggest someone who can if that’s the next step.
 Or, you could pave the area for an extended driveway, seed it for a larger lawn, or some other outdoor feature you've been wanting.

 Pros & Cons of Garage Demolition